Do prompt positions really matter?: Introduction

 \section{Introduction}

-Recently, \cite{GPT3} has shown the impressive performance of using handcrafted prompts with a frozen model in zero-shot and few-shot learning, leading to a surge of interest and increased activity in prompt engineering within the NLP community \cite{schick2020IPET,gao2020LMBFF,li-liang-2021-prefix}.
-Prompting (a.k.a prompt-based learning) \cite{promptsurveyLiu} aims to reformat an NLP problem to match as closely as possible the format used in the original training task of the pretrained language model used.
-To apply the prompt-based learning method effectively, a critical step involves the creation of a prompt template that maximizes performance on the downstream task.
+Recently, \citet{GPT3} have shown the impressive performance of using handcrafted prompts with a frozen language model in zero-shot and few-shot learning, leading to increased interest and activity in prompt engineering within the NLP community \cite{schick2020IPET,gao2020LMBFF,li-liang-2021-prefix}.
+Prompting (a.k.a prompt-based learning \cite{promptsurveyLiu}) aims to reformat an NLP problem so that it closely matches the format used in the pre-training tasks.
+To apply prompt-based learning methods effectively, a critical step involves the creation of a prompt template that maximizes performance on the downstream task.

-In many previous works, it is common to manually pre-define a specific template while keeping the prompt position fixed (e.g. prepend the prompt to the input \cite{lester2021power}).
-These studies often concentrate more on either prompt vocab searching \cite{gao2020LMBFF,shin2020autoprompt,PADA} or prompt embedding initialization \cite{P-tuning,gu2022ppt}.
-However, there has been a limited amount of research exploring how different approaches to placing the prompt sequences can affect models’ behaviour, despite \cite{Maoposition,wu2022idpg} indications that varying prompt positions may lead to biases.
+In many previous works, it is common to manually pre-define a template while keeping the prompt position fixed (e.g. prepend the prompt to the input \cite{lester2021power}).
+These studies often concentrate more on either prompt vocabulary searching \cite{gao2020LMBFF,shin2020autoprompt,PADA} or prompt embedding initialization \cite{P-tuning,gu2022ppt}.
+However, there has been limited research exploring how different approaches to positioning the prompt sequences can affect the models’ behaviour, despite indications that varying prompt positions may lead to performance difference \cite{Maoposition, wu2022idpg}.